Martha Sinden1

 F, #149190, d.
 1 April 1862

-Elizabeth La Touche was the daughter of Colonel David La Touche and Cecilia Leeson.1 She married William Crosbie, 4th Baron Branden, son of Very Rev. Hon.
-Maurice Crosbie and Pyne Cavendish, on 3 May 1815.1 She died on 1 April 1862 at Torquay, Devon, England.1
+Elizabeth La Touche was the daughter of Colonel David La Touche and Lady Cecilia Leeson.1 She married William Crosbie, 4th Baron Branden, son of Very Rev. Hon.
+Maurice Crosbie and Pyne Cavendish, on 3 May 1815.1 She died on 1 April 1862 at Torquay, Devon, EnglandG.1

-From 3 May 1815, her married name became Crosbie.1 As a result of her marriage, Elizabeth La Touche was styled as Baroness Branden on 23 October 1815.
+From 3 May 1815, her married name became Crosbie.1 After her marriage, Elizabeth La Touche was styled as Baroness Branden on 23 October 1815.

 Citations